 Epidemiology and community health, women's health

-Karen Margolis, MD, MPH, is director of clinical research with the HealthPartners Research Foundation.
+Karen Margolis, MD, MPH, is director of clinical research with the HealthPartners Institute for Education and Research.
 In addition to her own research, she has been part of several large, multi-center, federally funded trials, including the Women's Health Initiative and Aspirin in Reducing Events in the Elderly (ASPREE) study.
 Her interests include postmenopausal women's health, prevention of heart disease, hypertension and diabetes.

 Dr. Margolis has published numerous papers in medical journals such as the Journal of the American Medical Association, the New England Journal of Medicine and the Archives of Internal Medicine.